 Talking to your significant other about money is not always easy.
 For many women, this can be very hard to do because, well, romance and finance don't always mix well especially if you are not actively communicating about money with your partner.
-To help you get over the hurdle, here are a few tips that will help when it comes to talking to your partner about money.
+To help you get over the hurdle, here is some financial advice for couples that will help when it comes to talking to your partner about money.

 Tip 1.
 Be honest with each other about your finances

 If you are in a serious relationship, you want to be honest with each other about your finances and financial situation so it doesn't come back as a problem later on.
 Talk about your overall financial picture including your credit and your debt and lay things all out so you are both aware of each other's financial obligations.

 It's also important that in your conversations you talk about your goals and ambitions particularly around improving your finances together as a team.
 This will help you guys develop a joint focus on where you want to get to with your finances.

 Tip 2.
 Remember it's not a fight, so avoid fighting about money